 NGINX Plus provides a single point of entry for MyCanal microservices

 Canal+ is using NGINX Plus as a Layer 7 request router, an HTTP cache, and for dynamic discovery of microservices.
 As a Layer 7 request router, NGINX Plus is responsible for routing all requests to the correct microservice.
 As microservices change IP address and port frequently, NGINX Plus’ support for dynamic discovery through DNS was key.

 As an HTTP cache, NGINX Plus protects Canal+’s platforms.
 Guay’s team created what it calls a “limitable URL”: a resource, such as a piece of content, that always has the same URL until it changes.
 For example, when a title changes, its URL changes as well.
 This enables Canal+ to have very effective caches, because when the content changes, so does the URL and this is immediately apparent to the user.

-“The key attraction to NGNIX Plus focused on three points,” said Guay.
-First, NGNIX’s robust performance is key to lowering their costs while maintaining speed for the massive amounts of traffic flowing through their system.
+“The key attraction to NGINX Plus focused on three points,” said Guay.
+First, NGINX’s robust performance is key to lowering their costs while maintaining speed for the massive amounts of traffic flowing through their system.

 The second point is the simplicity of configuration, which they find extremely practical.
 “We sometimes have to do rather complicated things with just a few lines of code,” said Guay.
 “Today, the dynamic resolution of our service is a function that only exists in NGINX Plus.”

 The third point is metrics.
-NGNIX Plus offered necessary visibility into their routers and caches.
+NGINX Plus offered necessary visibility into their routers and caches.

 “Once the decision was made, moving over from NGINX to NGINX Plus took five minutes,” said Guay.
 But the full launch took about a month and a half, using the blue‑green technique for deployments.